GameTable Online

 GameTable Online (abbreviated as GTO) was a popular web game portal that specialized in online adaptations of board, card, and dice games.
-Their game platform offered both head-to-head play against other players or computer opponents for single player mode, including such games are checkers, chess, hearts (game), and Axis & Allies.
+Their game platform offered both head-to-head play against other players or computer opponents for single player mode, including such games are checkers, chess, hearts, and Axis & Allies.
 There was a mix of free and "Premium" games.
 The "Premium" games were the most popular, and to play those against other humans required an activation fee per game title.

 GameTable Online used Java to launch and play their games.
 They could be played on Windows, Macintosh, and UNIX computers and required a web browser and the common Java download.
-The GameTable Online user base was predominantly English speaking and the website supported no other languages.
+The GameTable Online user base was predominantly English-speaking and the website supported no other languages.

 History

 GameTable Online was founded in 2001 by Joe Minton.
 As the President of Cyberlore Studios, Minton sought to build a website that focused on tabletop games rather than typical computer games.

 In 2003, GameTable Online went public with their first set of 5 games.
 Since 2003, games have been added gradually.
 Traffic jumped up significantly when they began hosting a number of games by Wizards of the Coast.
 These games were developed by GameTable Online for Wizards of the Coast's Gleemax game site in 2007-2008 but by September 2008, Wizards of the Coast abandoned the Gleemax game portal.
 In the aftermath, GameTable Online adopted the games at their website.
 The games from this arrangement were Acquire, Axis & Allies, Battle Cry, Guillotine, and Vegas Showdown.

 In September 2012, GameTable Online opened a second website,rpgtableonline.com.
 RPG Table Online uses GTO's game technology to host role-playing games via the Internet.

 GameTable shut down at the start of New Year's Day 2015.

 Both domains (gametableonline.com and rpgtableonline.com) were afterwards bought by (sex) advertising companies - warning for those who'd like to try them.